MohamadAtamneh404/DeMaestro-Code/README.md

 > **DeMaestro** is an Agentic AI platform that generates complete, runnable full-stack web applications directly from natural language requirements or PDF documents.

-By orchestrating specialized AI agents (Gemini and Claude) through a fully automated and containerized pipeline, DeMaestro handles everything from requirements extraction and interactive clarification to code synthesis, iterative debugging, and one-click cloud deployment.
+By orchestrating specialized AI agents (Gemini and Claude) through a fully automated pipeline, DeMaestro handles everything from requirements extraction and interactive clarification to code synthesis, iterative debugging, and one-click cloud deployment.

 ---